CoryLR/codewithcory/docs/tutorials/170-relational-database-sql/index.md

 * Each **column definition**, like `COLUMN1 INT`, consists of the name of the column followed by the **data type** that should be stored in that column.
 We see two common data types used here:
   * `INT` - this means **integer**, typically whole numbers
   * `STRING` - this means a **string of characters**, typically regular text like words and sentences.
-* Note that the `ROW_ID` column also has the `PRIMARY KEY` keywords to signify that this column is the primary key and must be unique
+* Note that the `ID` column also has some additional properties:
+  * The `PRIMARY KEY` keywords signify that this column is the primary key and must be unique
+  * The `AUTOINCREMENT` keyword makes it so that the `ID` column automatically assigns a new number to each new record

 Here is an SQL command you can use to create the `animals` table from the example above: